-SunPower attempts to hold its suppliers to the same standards as its employees.
-SunPower does this through its Supplier Guidelines, which require suppliers to acknowledge this human rights statement and their responsibility pursuant to it.
+SunPower holds its suppliers to the same standards as its employees.
+SunPower does this through its Supplier Code of Conduct, which require suppliers to acknowledge their responsibilities to follow ethical and sustainable business practices, including with respect to human rights.
 SunPower is committed to the elimination of human trafficking and slavery from its direct supply chain.
 Accordingly, SunPower requires its direct suppliers to certify that they do not engage in any form of human trafficking and slavery.
 In order to mitigate the risk of human trafficking and slavery occurring in its supply chain, SunPower has adopted the following measures:

-- Supplier Audits: SunPower SunPower retains the right to conduct audits of suppliers to evaluate each supplier’s compliance with SunPower’s standards regarding human trafficking and slavery in supply chains.
+Supplier Audits: SunPower retains the right to conduct audits of suppliers to evaluate each supplier's compliance with SunPower's standards regarding human trafficking and slavery in supply chains.

-- Supplier Certification: SunPower requires direct suppliers to sign a contract amendment verifying that they are not engaged, either directly or indirectly, in human trafficking or slavery and follow corresponding local laws.
+Supplier Certification: SunPower requires direct suppliers to certify that they are not engaged, either directly or indirectly, in human trafficking or slavery and follow corresponding local laws.

-- Training: SunPower offers training to its employees and suppliers on human rights that help identify, mitigate, and report on human trafficking and slavery
+Training: SunPower offers training to its employees and guidance to suppliers on human rights that help identify, mitigate, and report on human trafficking and slavery

-- Accountability & Management Systems: SunPower states in its contracts with suppliers and in SunPower’s Commitment to the Elimination of Human Trafficking and Slavery that any violations of SunPower’s standards, regarding human trafficking and slavery, may result in the termination of SunPower’s business relationship with a supplier.
-Download Commitment to the Elimination of Human Trafficking and Slavery (in PDF).
+Accountability & Management Systems: SunPower states in its contracts with suppliers and Supplier Code of Conduct that any violations of SunPower's standards, regarding human trafficking and slavery, may result in the termination of SunPower's business relationship with a supplier.

 As a general rule for approaching human rights due diligence, SunPower will follow efforts recommended by the UN Guiding Principles, which include "assessing actual and potential human rights impacts, integrating and acting upon the findings, tracking responses, and communicating how impacts are addressed."
 SunPower will use risk-based methods to find locations of high risk for critical issues like human trafficking, and will maintain the ability to perform further due diligence including audits on human rights, labor, ethics and corruption concerns.